Gardner-Webb University

 Who Thrives Here

 Gardner-Webb University admits 77.2% of applicants and enrolls 1,856 students in Boiling Springs, North Carolina, near the Shelby-Gaffney area of the NC-SC border.
-SAT Math ranges 480-590, SAT Reading 495-608, ACT Composite 19-25 -- a broad, accessible range.
+SAT Math ranges 480-590, SAT Reading 495-608, ACT Composite 19-25 - a broad, accessible range.
 The Pell grant rate of 37.1% indicates meaningful lower-income enrollment.
 GWU is a historically Baptist institution with a divinity school and strong religious campus culture.
 Students drawn to the Baptist faith community and committed to nursing will find the clearest value proposition.
-The 59.1% repayment rate and 55.4% completion rate are among the most concerning in this batch of 30 schools.
+The 59.1% repayment rate and 55.4% completion rate are among the most concerning in our dataset of 30 schools.

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about Gardner-Webb University.
-With a net cost of $17,674 per year and median graduate earnings of only $48,039 ten years out, the estimated payback period exceeds 16.2 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Gardner-Webb University are a real concern.
+With a net cost of $17,674 per year and the typical graduate earning only $48,039 ten years out, the estimated payback period exceeds 16.2 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Median debt of $24,222 against $48,039 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $24,222 against $48,039 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links